Simple Java Mail Features

 Simple Java Mail supports sending emails through a proxy.
 It is also the only java mailing framework in the world that supports sending emails through authenticated proxies.
 The reason for this is that the underlying native Jakarta Mail framework supports anonymous SOCKS5 proxies, but not authenticated proxies.

-To make this work with authentication, Simple Java Mail uses a trick: it sets up a temporary anonymous proxy server for Javax Mail to connect to and then the bridge relays the connection to the target proxy performing the authentication outside of Javax Mail.
+To make this work with authentication, Simple Java Mail uses a trick: it sets up a temporary anonymous proxy server for Jakarta Mail to connect to and then the bridge relays the connection to the target proxy performing the authentication outside of Jakarta Mail.

 This temporary server is referred to as the Proxy Bridging Server.